microchip-pic-avr-examples/avr128da48-3bit-ring-counter-start-example/readme.md

 * The on-board indication LED blinks, whenever a switch (SW0) press event is reported.
 * The 3-bit ring counter data gets transferred to the terminal window of  data visualizer tool through mEDBG of the AVR128DA48 Curiosity Nano board.

+## Video of the demo is available.Click on the below image
 [![Ring Counter](https://i.imgur.com/v53d5e9.jpg)](https://youtu.be/zXW9ZzpTEMU)

 # Hardware